timruffles/js-todos/README.md

 [![Technical debt analysis](https://www.sidekickjs.com/r/timruffles/js-todos/status_badge.svg)](https://www.sidekickjs.com/r/timruffles/js-todos)

 Find todos in JS code.
-Uses esprima, so robust.
+Uses esprima, so won't give you false positives like 'grep -r TODO', but is as easy to use.

 ```
 # ./node_modules/.bin on path? if not, install with --global / -g